5 W’s of Social Media Marketing

 Not all customer input is helpful.
-While their feedback is important, your knowledge about your company’s product and services, as well as the costs far outweigh that of your customer’s.
-Some customer complaints are self-centered and are not really representative of your performance.
+While their feedback is essential, your knowledge about your company’s product and services, as well as the costs far outweigh that of your customer’s.
+Some customer complaints are self-centered and are not representative of your performance.
 In the end, you should be able to discern what’s best for your brand based on the context of your customers’ input.

 It can also be helpful to sort certain members of your community.
 Based on your observations through the help of analytics tools, come up with a list of all constructive members.
 These can be bloggers, loyal customers, and professionals using your products, for example.
 Group then in an exclusive and secret or closed Facebook group or link them via email.
-You can also create restricted forums where you let your most active community members lead conversations where you can extract certain insights.
+You can also create restricted forums where you let your most active community members lead conversations where you can extract precise insights.

 You are not the only player in the industry of your business.
 Learn what the people are saying about your competitors.
 With the information you gather, look out for problems, and analyze the people’s sentiment regarding your brand and your competitors.
 These can provide your deeper insights to improve your brand.

 Maximize what you can do with social media marketing.
-Through analytics tools and manual observation and research, you can have an overview regarding your brand’s performance.
+Through analytics tools and manual observation and research, you can have an overview of your brand’s performance.
 It’s not always about the number of “likes” your page has but rather, how well does your community interact with you.

 Improving Human Resource Management